SupurCalvinHiggins/212-fall-2015/labs/lab-01/readme.md

     return 0;                                   // !!!
 }
 ```
+2. Set a breakpoint on the first line of `main`.
+3. Start the debugger.
+It should pause on the first line of `main`.

-Set a breakpoint on `main` and step through the program.
-Before moving on, ensure you can reach every line of
-code marked with `// !!!`.
-Step-over and step-into will be useful.
+4. Step through the program using step-over and step-into, making sure you can reach every line marked with `// !!!`.

 > [!IMPORTANT]
 > You do not need to submit anything to Gradescope for this exercise.

 ## Debugging Unittests

-Copy the following program into a new file `debug.cpp`.
+1. Create a new file called `debug.cpp` and copy the following program into it:

 ```cpp
 #define CATCH_CONFIG_MAIN